 RELATED: These Penn State Players Will Help the Nittany Lions Rebound in 2022

-This Penn State defense is ready to turn heads with their play this season.
-With plenty of important games still coming up, the big opportunities for these players are just starting.
-If Porter Jr. can continue to make plays when these moments come, he could very well become the first Penn State cornerback ever to be selected in the first round of the NFL draft.
+Last year's Penn State defense was ready to turn heads with their play.
+If Porter Jr. can continue to make plays when these moments come, he could very well become more than just the first Penn State cornerback ever to be selected in the first round of the NFL draft.
 Quarterbacks are going to have to be extra careful when the Porter name makes its way back into professional football.

 It must have seemed like a lot to live up to, having a father who was a star in the NFL and a Super Bowl champion, but Porter Jr. seems to be doing it.
 He has used his resources to his advantage and has continued to get better each year.
 There is no telling yet just how high his ceiling might be, and as good as he has been this year, the best of Joey Porter Jr. is still yet to come.